 These types of environment variables can be viewed, created, edited, and deleted.
-Environment Variable in general helps applications to know which directory to install installable files, where to find user and system settings.
+Environment Variable in general helps applications to know which directory to install installable files, and where to find user and system settings.

 Some of the environment variables are PATH, USER, HOME, UID, SHELL, TERM, EDITOR, etc.PATHTEXT, OS, TEMP,SYstemRoot.PATH is a popular Environment variable that is available in Windows, Mac, and Linux.

-List of Environment variable in Windows Environment
+List of Environment variables in Windows Environment

-1) List environment variables using Command Line
+List environment variables using Command Line

-In command prompt type :
+In the command prompt type :

 and press Enter.